-Join a group of progressive IoT practitioners and hear from recognised specialists on future trends, relevant technologies and user cases.
+In October 2019, a group of progressive IoT practitioners got together to hear from recognized specialists on future trends, relevant technologies, and use cases.

 When: 2 October 2019

 Where: Tobacco Theatre, Nes 75-87, 1012 KD Amsterdam, Netherlands

 This event has now passed but if you’d like to get involved in future events, please get in touch.